Key Takeaways

 Depreciation: The Elephant in the Room

 If you’re planning to keep your RV for the long haul, depreciation may not matter as much.
-But if you think you might sell or upgrade in a few years, buying used could save you a ton of money.
+But if you think you might sell or upgrade in a few years, buying used could save you significant money.

 Warranties: Peace of Mind vs. Out-of-Pocket Repairs